sungcheolkim78/FiDEL/kaggle/README.md

 # Kaggle Competition

 In this folder, the examples of using FiDEL package for the Kaggle competition are saved.
-In general, you can download the training data for each competition in Kaggle homepage.
-And you can also find the initial or preliminary data preprocessing steps in `Notebooks` section.
-Here, we chose some of basic imputing and cleaning method for the dataset.
-After this process, we use the caret package to train the selected list of models.
-Then these models generate the AUC for the test data set and the FiDEL method creates the ensemble performace.
+In general, you can download the training data for each competition on the Kaggle homepage.
+And you can also find the initial or preliminary data preprocessing steps in the Jupiter notebook files for each data set.
+After some basic imputing and cleaning in this preprocessing step, we use the caret package to train the selected list of models.
+Then, we use the training set performance to estimate the FiDEL parameters.
+Finally, we apply our method, FiDEL, and compare it to the Wisdom of Crowds ensembling technique, and the best individual base classifier.
+The final plots for the two datasets can be found in `results/wnv_performance.pdf` and `results/slm_performance.pdf`.

+As an example, we will consider the West Nile Virus Kaggle dataset and diagram a workflow.
+The entire analysis flow can be found in `westnile_FiDEL.R`

 # Data preprocessing